 Leaving Messi out of Argentina-Singapore friendly was 'right decision': Argentina coach

-SINGAPORE: Leaving Barcelona superstar Lionel Messi out of the Argentina squad that faces Singapore on Tuesday (Jun 13) is the right decision, according to coach Jorge Sampaoli.
+SINGAPORE: Leaving Barcelona superstar Lionel Messi out of the Argentina squad that will face Singapore on Tuesday (Jun 13) was the right decision, according to coach Jorge Sampaoli.

 Speaking at a press conference on Monday night, Sampaoli told the media that it would have been "risky" to field the five-time Ballon d'Or winner in Tuesday's international friendly against Singapore.
 "Messi has been playing a lot of games ... it would be risky to let him play now," said Sampaoli, who will be taking charge of his second game with Argentina.